Yahoo tells users they were hit with cookie attack

-Yahoo users found out Wednesday that hackers used a technical trick using cookies to log into their accounts without passwords.
+Yahoo users found out Wednesday that hackers used a technical trick with cookies to log into their accounts without passwords.

 "Based on the ongoing investigation, we believe a forged cookie may have been used in 2015 or 2016 to access your account," Yahoo users were told in an email.

-Yahoo revealed the attack in December, but it would be hard to blame you if you thought this was a new hack.
-The company made the announcement at the same time they revealed a separate security breach that took place in 2013, in which hackers stole information on 1 billion Yahoo accounts.
+Yahoo revealed the attack in December but the news was largely overlooked.
+The company made the announcement at the same time it revealed a separate security breach that took place in 2013, in which hackers stole information on 1 billion Yahoo accounts.

-This little cookie attack didn't stand a chance of getting noticed when standing right next to the biggest data breach on record, even though it used a sophisticated technique and was frankly a little frightening.
+This little cookie attack didn't stand a chance of getting noticed when standing right next to the biggest data breach on record, even though it used a sophisticated technique that's a little frightening.

 Here's how it works: Instead of stealing your passwords, hackers trick a web browser into telling Yahoo you'd already logged in.
 It's better than "open sesame."